HatScripts/userscript-helpers/README.md

 * More to come...

 ## `ready()`
-> Specify a function to execute when the DOM is fully loaded.
+> Specify a function to execute when the [DOM][dom] is fully loaded.

-This function is a vanilla JavaScript equivalent to [jQuery](https://jquery.com/)'s [.ready()](https://api.jquery.com/ready/).
+This function is a vanilla JavaScript equivalent to [jQuery][jq]'s [.ready()][jq-ready].

 This function is useful if you want a part of your code to execute only after the DOM has loaded.
-If you want your entire script to run after the DOM has loaded, then you should instead use [`@run-at document-start`](https://wiki.greasespot.net/Metadata_Block#.40run-at) in your metadata block.
+If you want your entire script to run after the DOM has loaded, then you should instead use [`@run-at document-start`][gs-run-at] in your metadata block.

-To use it in your userscript, add this line to the [metadata block](https://wiki.greasespot.net/Metadata_Block):
+To use it in your userscript, add this line to the [metadata block][gs-meta]:
 ```js
 // @require https://rawgit.com/HatScripts/UserscriptHelpers/master/ready.min.js
 ```